Appdynamics/ConfigMyApp-docs/docs/README.md

 ./launch-harness-delegate.sh
 ```

-This command is starting a Docker container that contains your delegate and that you can see by using following command:
+This command is starting a Docker container that contains your delegate and that you can see by using the following command:
 ```
 docker ps
 ```